 His house was among many searched in the days after the 2015 Paris suicide attack.
 Judicial sources say they have arrested Belgacem's father and brother.
 The suspect allegedly send his family a text after the first shooting, saying: "I did a bullsh*t, I shot at the police".

 The family are French citizens of Tunisian descent, and believed to be living on a council-run estate in Garges-lès-Gonesse.
 French interior minister Bruno Le Roux said the man was who had shot a police officer earlier in the day during a routine traffic stop, and hijacked a car.
+The female police officer was injured during the road check, while three officers were shot at, a police source told news agency Reuters.
+He is believed to have stolen two cars to make his getaway - the first was stolen near the road check.

 This vehicle was found abandoned at Vitry, containing a bloodied t-shirt.
 The second was later found abandoned at Orly airport.The man fled into McDonalds at the airport before being shot.